Ericsson/ecchronos/docs/ECCTOOL.md

 meaning that both manual repairs and schedules will contribute to the repair information.
 This subcommand requires the user to provide either `--since` or `--duration` if `--keyspace` and `--table` is not provided.
-If repair info is fetched for a specific table using `--keyspace` and `--table`, the duration will default to the table GC_GRACE_SECONDS.
+If repair info is fetched for a specific table using `--keyspace` and `--table`, the duration will default to the table's GC_GRACE_SECONDS.

 #### Example